When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-In this TSDZ2 vs BBS02 comparison I will offer my opinion on these mid drive electric bike conversion kits.
-Over the last couple of years I have installed more than a hundred Bafang mid drives, and more recently around twenty Tongsheng systems.
+What happens when two of the best-selling mid-drive electric bike conversion kits go head to head?
+In this TSDZ2 vs BBS02 comparison I’ll take a closer look at what both kits have to offer, their differences and the pros and cons.
+Over the last couple of years I have installed more than a hundred Bafang mid drives, and more recently around thirty Tongsheng systems.

 The Bafang motor is well-established, and despite some ongoing reliability issues, still offers the most bang for your buck.
 A BBS02 750w will kick out close to 1500w with a 52v battery fitted.
-This will transform your humble bicycle into a high performance speed machine (but the 52v battery will compromise reliability).
+This will transform your humble bicycle into a high-performance speed machine (but the 52v battery may compromise reliability).
 I always recommend sticking with a 48v battery, unless you are willing to shell out for replacement controllers.

 The pedal assist system (PAS) on the Bafang motor acts like an on/off switch.
 As soon as the pedals rotate a few degrees, the motor kicks in.
 The pedal assist on all the Bafang BBS motors can be fine-tuned with controller programming and careful selection of the 9 available power levels.

 With this method of pedal assist you just have to turn the pedals to get assistance, you don’t have to put a lot of effort in.
 It is possible to climb a 25% gradient in a low gear with the power level set to 9.
 All you will be doing is spinning the pedals, the motor will be doing most of the work!

 The BBS02 has a lot of potential for fine-tuning.
 Being able to reprogram this motor is a real bonus.

 It should be noted, that compared to a normal bike the Bafang is harder to pedal when the motor is switched off.
 This is not so much of an issue when cycling on the flat, but if you find yourself out of battery power, pedalling up a steep hill can be practically impossible.